aburra16/waiting-for-satoshi/script.md

                          GIOVANNI
 If this is advanced, I’d like remedial.
             (He sighs, then grows quiet.)
-Max… do you ever fear we’re spectators in our own stories?
+Max... do you ever fear we’re spectators in our own stories?
 Always waiting for the next act, never stepping onstage?

                          MAXIMILIAN